 Partway down the trail, there is a small bridge to go over King Creek.
 Here there are blazes as well as a metal post to direct your way.
 Cross the bridge and follow the path until you reach a fork.

-King Creek Falls bridge
+Bridge on King Creek Falls Trail

 At the fork you will see a set of wooden steps and a sign.
-The sign will direct you to go left, up the stairs, to continue on your way to the falls.
+The sign will direct you to go left, up the stairs, to continue your way to the falls.
 Turning right takes you on the Foothills Trail.

 This is where the trail starts to narrow and becomes full of roots and rocks.
 Watch your step!
 There are areas of moderate incline on the path but nothing too strenuous.
 The ground was somewhat slick the day I went because the leaves and dirt were wet from a recent rain.

 When you can see the falls in the distance, you will run into a large fallen tree across the path.
 This is by far the biggest obstacle.
-They have cut some notches out of the trunk to make it easier to climb over but it was still a little tricky with the height of the tree and the narrowness of the path.
+They have cut some notches out of the trunk to make it easier to climb over, but it was still a little tricky with the height of the tree and the narrowness of the path.
 Once you pass the tree, you will go downhill a bit over more rocks and branches until you are at the base of the waterfall.

 King Creek Falls